 Many question the purity of the Fluffy Frenchie breed due to unethical breeding practices.
 Fluffy French Bulldog enthusiasts insist that the dog is pure.
 However, the AKC does not consider breed standards for the long-haired French Bulldog.

 However, it is incorrect to assume that all Fluffy Frenchie Bulldogs have been interbred.
 For centuries, the gene that gives rise to fluffy hair has been known.
-In fact, in the past, breeders deliberately euthanized long-haired French bulldogs because they considered it a defect.
+In fact, in the past, breeders deliberately euthanized long-haired French bulldogs because they considered them a defect.

 A DNA test can be used to determine the purity of your Fluffy Frenchie.
 Even if your Fluffy French Bulldog doesn't have a 100% genetic lineage, that doesn't mean he's not as adorable.